gradle/gradle-enterprise-build-validation-scripts/Maven.md

 ## Redirecting build scan publishing

-The scripts that run one or more builds locally can be configured to publish build scans to a different Gradle Enterprise server than the one that the builds point to by passing the `-s` or `--gradle-enterprise-server` command line argument.
+The scripts that run one or more builds locally can be configured to publish build scans to a different Develocity server than the one that the builds point to by passing the `-s` or `--gradle-enterprise-server` command line argument.
 In the example below, the script will configure the local builds to publish their build scans to ge.example.io regardless of what server is configured in the build.